KarlaAvanco/CitaNeg/README.md

 (c) path to the folder of the analyzingDataset package;
 (d) path to the folder where the results will be stored;
 (e) path to the folder where the results for WEKA will be stored;
-(g) parth to folder where the dataset csv file is located (the dataset used in csv format);
+(g) path to folder where the dataset csv file is located (the dataset used in csv format);
-(h) parth to the specificites.csv file.
+(h) path to the specificites.csv file.

 The command line is: